Neil Phillips: Cobbles To Kebabs

 After completing Transcontinental 2015 as part of a duo, Neil Phillips is now deep into his preparations for this year’s race.
-Following a short trip to the Dolomites with Rapha – which included some big miles and altitude preparation – Apidura caught up with Neil to ask what he thought of his results last year and his expectations for Transcontinental 2016.
+Following a short trip to the Dolomites with Rapha – which included some big miles and altitude preparation – Apidura caught up with Neil to ask what he thought of his results last year and his expectations for Transcontinental Race no 4.

-Neil Philips: “Well I’m no stranger to the competitive element of cycling as most of my riding revolves around a full season of road racing, so the big things for me were the travelling and adventure.
-I had done big rides before, but nothing in terms of touring or regular overnight cycling, so much of my focus was on getting round than being competitive.”
+Well, I’m no stranger to the competitive element of cycling as most of my riding revolves around a full season of road racing, so the big things for me were the travelling and adventure.
+I had done big rides before, but nothing in terms of touring or regular overnight cycling, so much of my focus was on getting round rather than being competitive.

 After that first day, though, our attentions became drawn to the first checkpoint, which was an achievement in itself.
 I felt that just being able to tick off a quarter of the route was a big moment for us.

-A: Transcontinental 2016 is an entirely new route and you’re entering solo.
+This year the Transcontinental Race follows an entirely new route and you’re entering solo.
 Have you prepared any differently to last year?

-Finally, what do you think sets this year apart from previous Transcontinental events?
+Finally, what do you think sets this year apart from previous Transcontinental Race editions?